 2007 – BSc Geography, Lancaster University

-I have developed my research interests and expertise in the areas identified above both as a PhD candidate at Lancaster University and as a Research Associate at the Open University.
-At the Open University I worked particularly closely with Professor Brid Featherstone, contributing to an evaluation of the Family Rights Group Advice and Advocacy Service and the ESRC funded ‘Beyond Male Role Models‘ project.
+I have developed my research interests and expertise in the areas identified above both as a PhD candidate at Lancaster University, as a Research Associate at the Open University and a Leverhulme Trust funded Early Career Fellow (Leeds/Lincoln).
+At the Open University I worked closely with Professor Brid Featherstone, contributing to an evaluation of the Family Rights Group Advice and Advocacy Service and the ESRC funded ‘Beyond Male Role Models‘ project (more info here).
 I also supported a small team in an evaluation of an urban regeneration scheme in Milton Keynes, which assessed the impact of the scheme on people’s well-being.
 In each of these projects I utilised my skills as a qualitative researcher.

-I have gained a great deal of teaching experience, both during my PhD and after.
+Prior to this position, I gained a great deal of teaching experience, both during my PhD and after.
 While conducting my PhD research I passed the Associate Teacher Program (ATP) qualification and gave lectures and led tutorials.
 Since completing my PhD in July 2011, I have been a Senior Teaching Associate at Lancaster University for the Lancaster Environment Centre.
 I have taught a broad range of topics at both undergraduate and postgraduate levels including:

 - Designed and led multiple fortnightly tutorial groups (developing university and geography skills with first years) – including marking, and face-to-face feedback.